-My expertise includes numerical modeling, Computational Fluid Dynamics (CFD), airflow around buildings, aeolian sediment transport, integrated assessment models, and decision-support tools for coastal and delta management.
-I am passionate about bridging the gap between science and practice to create sustainable and collaborative solutions for real-world challenges.
+My expertise includes numerical modelling, Computational Fluid Dynamics (CFD), 3D OpenFOAM modelling, wave-structure interactions, aeolian sediment transport, Integrated Assessment Models (IAMs), and spatial data analysis.
+I am passionate about bridging science and practice to develop sustainable, nature-based, and collaborative solutions for climate-resilient water systems.

 Organisations